 Female genital sores are bumps and lesions in or around the vagina.
 Some sores may be itchy, painful, tender, or produce a discharge, but some may not cause any symptoms.
-Bumps or sores on the genitals may be due to certain skin disorders, but they are most often symptoms of a sexually transmitted infection (STI).
+Bumps or sores on the genitals sometimes happen for no reason and self-resolve.
+Some may be due to certain skin disorders, but they are most often symptoms of a sexually transmitted infection (STI).

 According to the Centers for Disease Control and Prevention (CDC), STIs are a hidden epidemic in the United States.
 People often don’t seek treatment because they are too afraid or embarrassed.
 However, STIs affect all populations and can make a huge impact on public health.
 Young women are especially at risk for developing serious long-term health complications as a result of untreated infections, according to the CDC.

 A doctor should evaluate any genital bumps or sores to determine the cause and prevent potentially dangerous medical complications.
+A doctor’s visit may indicate that all is well and the sore is due to an ingrown hair or cyst that can easily be treated.
 It’s also important to find out if the cause is an STI to avoid spreading it to sexual partners.

-Genital sores may appear as small, red or flesh-colored bumps and blisters.
-Sores may also change appearance and become crusty or larger, or there may be no other symptoms aside from their appearance and prevalence around the vaginal area.
-However, some female genital sores may be accompanied by symptoms, such as:
+Genital sores may appear as small, red, or flesh-colored bumps and blisters.
+Sores may also change appearance and become crusty or larger.
+They may or may not be accompanied by other symptoms, such as:

-The most common causes of female genital sores are STIs, which can be spread through oral, vaginal, or anal sex.
+The most common causes of female genital sores are sexually transmitted infections, which can be spread through oral, vaginal, or anal sex.
 STIs can also be spread through the sharing of sex toys.
 Examples of STIs that can cause female genital sores include:

 A physical examination can help determine the cause of female genital sores.
 Your doctor will perform a pelvic exam and ask you about your medical history.
-He or she may also order tests to determine the cause, such as blood work and a culture of the sore.
+He or she may also order tests, such as blood work and a culture of the sore, to determine the cause.
 A culture involves taking a swab sample from the affected area and testing the sample for the presence of bacteria.